calendar

 Every year after the initial 40-hour HAZWOPER training requirement has been met, workers who wish to maintain a current certification under the HAZWOPER standard must be updated.
 This training program meets the requirements outlined in OSHA 29 CFR 1910.120 for 8 (eight) hours of annual refresher training.
 The training program is composed of topics and can be customized to focus on topics that pertain to workplace hazards for workers associated with hazardous waste / materials operations.
 Call ACUTE for more details.

 ACUTE delivers training in English and participants need to demonstrate an independent understanding and comprehension of the course content to successfully complete the training.
-Time: 8:30am – 4:30pm Prerequisites: None Program Content A Joint Health and Safety Committees (JHSC) is a committee of at least two persons, who represent the workers and the employer [...]
+Time: 8:30am – 4:30pm Prerequisites: None Program Content The JHSC Refresher is a one day course that reviews the concepts learned in Part 1 and Part 2 of the JHSC [...]

 Transportation of Dangerous Goods